Gentoo Development Guide

 String inequality |

-The general form of string tests is -operator "string".
-The following are
+The general form of string tests is -operator "string"

 available: